tilestoolkit/rapIoT-gateway-app/Tiles CLOUD/webClient/README.md

 Install the dependencies by running `bower install` and `npm install`.

+##Ruby
+Ruby is needed for using the `Sass` package, for compiling `.scss` files to `.css` files.
+For installing Ruby follow the link [here](http://rubyinstaller.org/).
+When Ruby is installed, install sass by running `gem install sass` in the terminal.
+More information can be found [here](http://sass-lang.com/install)

 ##Grunt
 The project also needs to have [grunt](http://gruntjs.com/) installed for running the `Gruntfile.js`.
 Install grunt by running `npm install -g grunt-cli`.
 Run grunt by using the `grunt` command run from the project directory.

 ##Installing
 All compiled files will be put in the folder `dist`.
 To start compiling, run the `grunt` command within the terminal.
 The `dist` folder should now be created.
 To auto-compile the project when changes are made within the project files run `grunt watch`.

 #Source Code
 All source code is located under the `src/` folder.